anettrolikova/planett/index.md

 Read [full story about why planet](https://www.instagram.com/p/B4A3JsJHvtl/?utm_source=ig_web_copy_link)

 This page is WIP (Work In Progress) it may change over time.
-I will update it on an irregular basis
+I will update it on an irregular basis.